Agoric/documentation/main/ertp/guide/purses-and-payments.md

 of any particular `brand`.
 Neither a `purse` nor a `payment` can ever change their associated `brand`.

-Each `purse` and `payment` object contains a specific single amount of digital assets, which may be none at all ("empty" in [AmountMath](./amount-math.md) terms).
+Each `purse` and `payment` object contains a specific amount of digital assets, which may be none at all ("empty" in [AmountMath](./amount-math.md) terms).
 In the same way you might have separate bank accounts for different purposes, you can have separate purses for the same `brand` of digital asset.